brandontlocke/neatline-msudh-workshop/readme.md

 - Interval Pixels: Set the distance (on the screen) between the intervals on the timeline
 - Track Height: Set the height of the space used to show the event's 'tape' and label on the timeline
 - Tape Height: Set the height of an object on the timeline

+### Using Waypoints
+Waypoints are records that are displayed on the Neatline interface, and can be tied to the timeline and map if desired.
+Waypoints can be put into a specific order, making it possible to guide users through an exhibit in a linear sequence.

+#### Activate Waypoints
+*Waypoints must be activated in the Omeka Plugins page (it is called 'Neatline Widget ~ Waypoints), and it should be added to the exhibit settings when the exhibit was created.*

+#### Add a record to Waypoints
+To place a record on the timeline, go to the 'Style' tab for the record and add Waypoints to the Widgets field.
+The record you add (including spatial and timeline components, if added) will appear when the user clicks on the waypoint.
+You can also set a Default Focus and Default Zoom (near the bottom of the 'Style' tab) so that the map will move to the focus of your choosing.

+#### Customize the Waypoints
+You can edit the order that waypoints appear on your Neatline Exhibit.
+At the Neatline dashboard, click on the 'Plugins' tab and then select Waypoints.
+You can drag your Waypoints up and down as desired.

 ## Sources for this Guide
 - [Tobias Hrynick, The Haskins Society](http://www.haskinssociety.org/omeka-neatline-1)